The Validate card has been updated to include three panes, allowing for better optimization of the data that goes into the test-based model.

-The individual measurements are shown for whichever column of the matrix is selected (corresponding to a certain impact location).
+The individual measurements are shown for whichever matrix column is selected (corresponding to a specific impact location).
 This option is only available when the measurement matrix contains raw data in whichever column is selected (no VP transformation).

 Individual measurements can be included and excluded from the calculation, and the effect is immediately visible in the matrix.
 Individual measurements can also be deleted or starred here.